Ryanfzhang/GraphKan/README.md

 If you want to use GraphKan on your own task, you can replace original ChebConv with the kanChebConv in model/GNNs.py.

 ## Tips
-(1) You can use different kinds of KAN, such as [FourierKan](https://github.com/GistNoesis/FourierKAN), [ChebyKan](https://github.com/SynodicMonth/ChebyKAN).
-Unfortunately, FourierKAN and ChebyKan do not work on our tasks, the reason still needs to be investigated.
+(1) You can utilize various types of KAN, including [FourierKan](https://github.com/GistNoesis/FourierKAN), [ChebyKan](https://github.com/SynodicMonth/ChebyKAN) and so on.
+However, it is unfortunate that FourierKAN and ChebyKAN are not effective for our tasks, and further investigation is needed to determine the cause.

-(2) LayerNorm or BatchNorm may be neccessary.
+(2) According to our experiments, the inclusion of LayerNorm or BatchNorm in your network may be necessary.

 Thanks to the [efficient-kan](https://github.com/Blealtan/efficient-kan/).